 You can make clementines into display pieces for place cards or buffet signs.
 Fold over a notecard, write on one side, tape it onto a short kebab stick and push it into the clementine or inverted lemon, lime, or orange half.

-Try these three recipes, which Gleeson let us borrow from her new book:
+As for what to serve, try these three recipes, which Gleeson let us borrow from her book: